-It looks like Ingles Markets, Incorporated (NASDAQ:IMKT.A) is about to go ex-dividend in the next 3 days.
-If you purchase the stock on or after the 9th of October, you won't be eligible to receive this dividend, when it is paid on the 17th of October.
+It looks like Ingles Markets, Incorporated (NASDAQ:IMKT.A) is about to go ex-dividend in the next 4 days.
+Investors can purchase shares before the 6th of January in order to be eligible for this dividend, which will be paid on the 14th of January.

 If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-Ingles Markets is paying out just 17% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
-A useful secondary check can be to evaluate whether Ingles Markets generated enough free cash flow to afford its dividend.
-Fortunately, it paid out only 29% of its free cash flow in the past year.
+Ingles Markets is paying out just 7.5% of its profit after tax, which is comfortably low and leaves plenty of breathing room in the case of adverse events.
+Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
+The good news is it paid out just 5.7% of its free cash flow in the last year.

 It's positive to see that Ingles Markets's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.